hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/README.md

 An end-to-end **SQL Data Analysis project** using PostgreSQL to analyze sales, customers, products, and city-level business performance for a fictional Indonesian coffee business, **Jingga Kopi**.

-The project demonstrates how I approached a business problem as a Data Analyst: starting from relational database design and data validation, continuing with SQL-based business analysis, and finally translating query results into actionable business insights and recommendations.
+The project demonstrates a complete Data Analyst workflow: starting from relational database design and data validation, continuing with SQL-based business analysis, and finally translating query results into actionable business insights and recommendations.

 ---